joebdi/joebdi/README.md

 I love to crack math puzzles indeed.

-- 🔭 I’m currently working on a trading bot i think i am going to call him The God's Arrow
+- 🔭 I’m currently working on a trading bot i think i am going to call it The God's Arrow
 - 🌱 I’m currently learning Reat native and the world of Javascript
 - 😄 Pronouns: General Joe